Calibrating Bayesian Inference: Introduction

-To accommodate the prevalence of ``pragmatic Bayes'' in reality, methodological studies of Bayesian methods focus on performance over repeated sampling of data and/or parameters.
-Indeed, inferential procedures that systematically produce erroneous conclusions in the long run should be rejected.
-To this end, a large number of Monte Carlo (MC) experiments have been conducted over the past decades, in which Bayesian inferential procedures (i.e., hypothesis tests and interval estimators) were evaluated under various data and parameter generating mechanisms and design factors \citep[e.g., sample sizes, number of covariates, etc.][]{FinchFrench2019, McNeish2016, McNeish2017, McNeish2017a, PreacherMacCallum2002, SmidEtAl2020}.
+To assess the finite-sample performance of specific Bayesian procedures, a large number of Monte Carlo (MC) experiments have been conducted over the past decades, in which Bayesian tests and interval/set estimators were evaluated under various data and parameter-generating mechanisms and design factors \citep[e.g., sample sizes, number of covariates, etc.][]{FinchFrench2019, McNeish2016, McNeish2017, McNeish2017a, PreacherMacCallum2002, SmidEtAl2020}.
 A major limitation of MC studies is that their conclusions are model- and design-specific, not readily generalizable to scenarios beyond those explicitly tested.
 Consequently, the credibility of findings from psychological studies using Bayesian analysis has yet to be fully established.